-Schedule: Roanoke County maintains and implements ESC and VSMP procedures to comply with Virginia's Erosion and Sediment Control Program and the Virginia Stormwater Management Program.
-The County will update these procedures and supporting documents, as necessary, to remain consistent with both programs.
+Schedule: Roanoke County reviews construction plans to ensure their compliance with the Virginia Erosion and Stormwater Management Program (VESMP) requirements.
+The County will update its land development procedures and other supporting documents, as needed, to remain consistent with the state program.

-Measurable Goals: Success for this BMP will be measured by the annual evaluation of the written procedures and supporting documents and the number of plans approved.
+Measurable Goals: Success for this BMP will be measured by the Town's/County's annual evaluation of the land development procedures and other supporting documents and its documentation of the number of plans approved within the reporting period.

-- The Town agrees with the County's statement "Roanoke County finds its land development procedures and other supporting documents to be effective at this time.
+- The Town agrees with the County's statement "Roanoke County finds its land development procedures and other supporting documents to be effective.
 No changes are currently proposed." - Any construction and/or land disturbance activities within the Town Limits will require the issuance of a Town's zoning permit through the Town Planning and Zoning Department since the Town has a separate zoning law.
 The Town Planning and Zoning Department is informed by the County Department of Development Services when an applicant applied for a building permit which will involve ESC plan reviews by the County, through Roanoke County instead of coming to the Town Planning and Zoning Department.
 Additionally, the Planning and Zoning Department keeps track of the building permits issued by the County Department of Development Services the County's Citywork's application.

-Roanoke County Staff reviewed 66 plans including the Town of Vinton in Permit Year 5 (2022-2023)
+Roanoke County Staff reviewed 58 plans including the Town of Vinton in Permit Year 1 (2023-2024)